michakfromparis/gitlab-ci.net/README.md

 Status
 =============
-*gitlab-ci.net* currently only supports Projects listing / creation but it is very easy to extend.
-It me up if you need anything added.
+**gitlab-ci.net** currently only supports Projects operations but it is very easy to extend.

+Hit me up if you need anything added.
 Won't take me long to respond.

 Credits
 =============